chris-marsh/pureline/README.md

         source ~/pureline/pureline ~/.pureline.conf
     fi

+__Note__ on some terminals, when scrolling at the bottom of the screen, long line wrapped prompts, can cause background color to bleed between lines.
+If you experience this please set ```PL_ERASE_TO_EOL=true`.

 ## Customization

 Some example configuration files are provided.
 The config file contains lines which are sourced by PureLine.
 The segments to be used are listed in the PL_segmentS environment variablee;